 A roof does more than shelter you and your family.
-It protects your greatest asset – your home – from the structural damage that snow and rain can wreak.
+It protects your greatest asset – your home – from the structural damage that snow and rain can wreak and do winter leaks.
 But what happens if your roof leaks?

 Identifying A Leak